InitnelaV/Euro-estimation-LOTERY/README.md

 I haven't been able to extract data from a CSV edited by the FDJ (Fédération Française des loteries) yet.

+--BEGIN UPDATE--

+V5 includes a visual chart and a new estimation method based on weighted values

+It counts each draw with the same weight, whether it happened in 3 months ago or yesterday.

+So: a global average over the entire history → the ratios are stable but less "responsive" to recent trends.

+New script (with weighting enabled):
+Each draw is weighted based on how recent it is.

+Example: a draw from 2 days ago will count much more than one from 3 years ago.

+So: the results vary because recent draws carry more weight in the ratio calculations.

 --BEGIN UPDATE---

 The V2 include the import .csv data.